Sorting Out Nonprofit Pairs

 Many times the grades of two related charities may be vastly different based on how they raise and spend donor dollars.
 501(c)4 organizations, for example, may trend toward higher overall fundraising ratios since they more frequently incur the cost to obtain first-time donors, and because donations to such groups are not tax-deductible.
 However, related charities will often conduct financial transactions between them, so donors may want to consider the grades of both organizations before donating to either group.
 For instance, a highly inefficient charity may incur high fundraising costs, then grant large sums of money to its related group.
 This can make the charity receiving the funds appear to be operating very efficiently since it looks to be raising significant contributions with little or no fundraising costs.
 AIP often refers to the combined audited financial statements of related charities and makes adjustments for certain transactions between related groups in order to provide donors with a clearer picture of how efficiently a charity is using its donations.
 However, the grades of related groups can still vary widely if one group is operating more efficiently than the other even after adjustments for financial transactions between the groups are made.

 While some donors may think of the related entities of a charity as being the same group, related organizations are legally separate and donors must therefore write their donation check to a specific charity rather than to a combined pair of related organizations.
 Nonprofit pairs often have very similar names that differ only in suffix: Foundation, Education Fund, Action League, Trust, etc. While related charities may share resources, they often conduct very different programs that serve different purposes, such as research versus lobbying, within the combined pair's overall mission.
 Donors should always check a charity's full name to ensure that their donations are being directed to the types of activities they are intending to support.
 Generally, donations to 501(c)3 public charities are tax-deductible, while donations to 501(c)4 social welfare nonprofits are not.
-(The latter are indicated in the Guide with "nt" next to their names.)
 Since there are some exceptions, before giving, donors should check with the charity or the IRS to verify a charity's tax-deductibility status.